Wednesday, January 28, 2009

 number of other legal documents have been added.
 Firstly, the law commission reports

-was added.
+and a law journal was added.
 The law journal "Central India Law Quarterly" has been

 digitized and was put up on Internet by Devaranjan.
 The only problem in their integration